POLE BARN DOORS

 Every door designed by Schweiss furnishes the building contractor/door owner

 a complete set of "Door Specs."
-When considering big doors for farm shops or
+When considering big garage doors for farm shops or

 machine sheds, you have four basic options: 1) sliding doors; 2) sectional